RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 for f in *.fasta; do (raxmlHPC-PTHREADS -m GTRGAMMA -f a -p 12345 -x 12345 -# 100 -k -s $f -n ${f}_tree -T 4); done
 ```
 Be careful with the -T option, which controls the number of threads to use!
+According to the manual the benfit of using -T will depend on the number of site patterns, so for an average gene it is not worth setting -T to more than 2 or at most 4, although this will depend on the model of evolution and if the sequences are nucleotides or amino-acids.
 The -p and -x options are important for reproducibility, the number does not matter but you should take note of it (see the manual).

+If you have a big cluster, gene trees can be produced in parallel as a simple array job using as many cpus as you have alignments.

+For concatenated alignments RaxML can also be run in MPI mode, or in HYBRID mode with parallelisation of “coarse grain” processes over nodes (e.g. building separate bootstrap trees) and “fine-grain” processes using multithreading of multiple processors on a single machine (e.g. working on a single tree).
+See [documentation](https://help.rc.ufl.edu/doc/RAxML).

 The trees to be used for species tree estimation with ASTRAL (see below) are the RAxML_bipartitions.* trees, NOT the RAxML_bipartitionsBranchLabels.* trees.